 In May of 2010 Shauna McDonald joined the UC Riverside Terrestrial Vertebrates class taught by John Rotenberry to do some small rodent trapping.
 She was able to show the class 7 different species, including Merriam Kangaroo Rat (Dipodomys merriami), Panamint Kangaroo Rat (Dipodomys panamintinus), Long-tailed pocket mouse (Chaetodipus formosus), Desert Cottontail (Sylvilagus audobonii), Southern Grasshopper Mouse (Onychomys torridus), Cactus Mouse (Peromiscus eremicus), and the Little Pocket Mouse (Perognathus longimembris), which crawled up Shauna’s arm to give us a nice photo opportunity (photo below).

 We were lucky to have filmakers Kennan and Karen Ward stay in Granite Cove for a few days in May while they were trying to capture images and video clips of the plants and animals of the Mojave Desert.
-They were able to capture a Phainopepla (Phainopepla nitens) feeding her young in this interesting video, as well as a Blue-gray Gnatcatcher (Polioptila caerulea) incubating her eggs.
+They were able to capture a Phainopepla (Phainopepla nitens) feeding her young and removing excrement from their nest in these interesting videos, as well as a Blue-gray Gnatcatcher (Polioptila caerulea) incubating her eggs.

 We added two bird species to our list this season, thanks to Breck Tyler’s acute observations.
 One of the species was the Eurasian Collared Dove (Streptopelia decaocto), a non-native species that has been spreading across the country.
 The other sighting was of a Peregrine Falcon (Falco peregrinus), a much more exciting find.
 Breck was here teaching the University of California Santa Cruz Field Quarter with Steve Gliessman.